apache/zookeeper/zookeeper-website/README.md

 This creates `build/doc/r3.9.6/`, ready to copy to `asf-site` at `content/doc/r3.9.6/`.

 Before building the archive, this command runs `npm run ci` without the archive base path.
 That verifies lint, typecheck, unit tests, the normal production build, and Playwright e2e tests.
-It then rebuilds with the archive base path and validates the generated archive output.
+It then rebuilds with the archive base path and validates the generated archive output, including that every source MDX docs page has a corresponding archive HTML page.

 Archived docs use the same versioned route shape as current docs: